d3fc/d3fc/README.md

 + The annotations component is currently missing the ability to display labels or numbers

+## Browser Compatibility

+The components, examples and charting app included in this project support the following browsers:

+* Chrome
+* IE 9+
+* Firefox 3+
+* Android 4.4+
+* Safari 3.2+
+* Opera

 ## License

-These components are licensed under the [MIT License](http://opensource.org/licenses/MIT)
+These components are licensed under the [MIT License](http://opensource.org/licenses/MIT).